-Kingston upon Hull Swimming Club’s contact for Child Protection Advice and Support is Karen Hardy.
-She is available to advise any person in the club who has a concern on any child protection issue.
+Kingston upon Hull Swimming Club’s contact for Child Welfare & safeguarding Advice and Support is Karen Hardy.
+She is available to advise any person in the club who has a concern on any child welfare and safeguarding issue.

 The Welfare Officer will maintain confidentiality at all times, you will find her to be tactful and very discreet.